levisstrauss/game-hub/readme.md

 ------- Fetching the game API ----------->

-       - https://rawg.io/ -> create an account to get an API key
+       - https://rawg.io/ -> Create an account to get an API key
-       - Configure the API configuration in services folder
+       - Configure the API configuration in the services folder
        - Install axios: npm i axios
-       - baseUrl: API -> read docs -> games -> get the url remove /game at the end
+       - baseUrl: API -> read docs -> games -> get the URL remove /game at the end

 ------- Use React Icons -------------------->